Monday, June 2, 2014

 John Franklin Cobb was born in Franklin County, Mississippi on September 25, 1859, to Jesse Washington Cobb (1825-1897) and Sarah Ann McCaa (1828-1895).
 Jesse and Sarah Cobb moved their family to Nacogdoches County, Texas in the years between 1870 and 1880.
 Like so many during the 19th century, Jesse was a farmer, until the lumber industry brought many sawmills and employment to the heavily wooded areas of East Texas.
 By June of 1880, Jesse and Sarah were living in the Linn Flat community of Nacogdoches County, Texas with one daughter and six sons.
 In the 1880 census, John Cobb was 20 years old, single, living with his parents, and working on their farm.

 John married Susan Jane McCullough, in Cherokee County, Texas on December 5, 1893.
 She was from Neshoba County, Mississippi and her family migrated to Cherokee County, Texas sometime after 1880.
 In the 1910 census, the Cobbs lived in the logging community of Wildhurst in Cherokee County, Texas where John worked as a laborer in the lumber mill.
+Also, in the 1910 census it states that was John's second marriage but I have not been able to find any proof of another previous marriage.
+John was 34 years old when he married Susan but that was not so uncommon for men.
+Possibly an error by the census taker.

 Family Tragedy